Sultan of Johor: Modern period

 Sultan Ali ruled Johor from 1835 to 1855, following the death of his father, Sultan Hussein, who had nominally ruled from 1819.
-Like his father, Sultan Ali held only symbolic authority.
+Like his father, Sultan Ali held only symbolic authority, with the original royals of Johor gradually sidelined and effectively exiled to Singapore's Istana Kampong Glam.
 Both were recognised by the British primarily for diplomatic convenience, but they played little role in the actual administration of Johor.
 Real political and economic control increasingly came under the influence of Temenggong Daeng Ibrahim and the British colonial authorities, who sought to establish indirect rule in the Malay Peninsula as part of their growing presence in British Malaya.

 Internally, Johor experienced a significant shift in political power.
 Daeng Ibrahim strengthened his position through control of trade routes, the development of plantations and cooperation with British officials.
 His alignment with British interests enabled him to gradually marginalise Sultan Ali.
 The British, aiming for administrative efficiency and regional stability, supported Daeng Ibrahim's consolidation of power.
 In 1855, this culminated in an agreement endorsed by the British, under which Sultan Ali ceded political control to Daeng Ibrahim in exchange for a pension, a keep in Kesang and recognition of his ceremonial title.

-This marked the rise of the House of Temenggong and the effective end of the old Sultanate's political relevance in Johor.
+This marked the rise of the House of Temenggong and the effective end of the old Sultanate's political relevance in Johor after the royal line was usurped.
 Following Sultan Ali's removal from power in 1855, the position of Sultan of Johor was effectively de-established.
+However, descendants of this original line still exist today in Singapore as a separate branch distinct from the reigning dynasty.
+This lineage includes Tengku Alam Shah, the eldest son of Sultan Ali who tried to restore power to his family with the Jementah Civil War of 1879, as well as Tengku Muhammad Shawal bin Tengku Abdul Aziz, a descendant of that same branch and a fourth-great-grandson of Sultan Hussein.
 Temenggong Daeng Ibrahim ruled Johor as its de facto sovereign without assuming the title of sultan.
 His authority continued until his death in 1862, after which his son, Abu Bakar, succeeded him.
 Initially retaining the title of Temenggong of Johor, Abu Bakar ruled Johor until 1868, when he formally adopted the title of "Maharaja" to reflect his enhanced status and administrative reforms.